IGM-202-2225/project-1-meaton96/README.md

-# Project PROJECT_NAME
+# Project SHMUP Project

 [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet)

 ### Student Info

--   Name: YOUR NAME
+-   Name: Michael Eaton
--   Section: ##
+-   Section: IGME.202.01-02

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: top down
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: No camera movement
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: Healthbar and Lives
--   End Condition: _How does a game/round/level end?_
+-   End Condition: each level has a preset number or pattern of enemies, buy upgrades in between levels, boss ends the game, player out of lives ends the game
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: Killing enemies awards coins that can be spent on upgrades as well as giving a score to the player

 ### Game Description